A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Evolving and Scaling: Memory, Contexts, and Environments

-\paragraph{Accumulated Memory for Multi-Turn Tool Use.} Context explosion can be exacerbated in agents that rely on multi-turn tool use and reasoning architectures.
-Beyond conversational history, tool-based agents must retain tool inputs, execution outputs, and intermediate states, many of which are repeatedly referenced in subsequent reasoning steps \citep{schick2023toolformer}.
-In frameworks such as ReAct \citep{yao2022react} and Planner–Executor architectures \citep{wang2023plan}, this accumulation is particularly severe: planning traces, tool feedback, and reflective reasoning are explicitly preserved to maintain coherence and decision consistency \citep{shinn2023reflexion}.
-Consequently, context size grows linearly or even exponentially with interaction length.
+\paragraph{Accumulated Execution Memory for Multi-Turn Tool Use.} Context explosion can be exacerbated in agents that rely on multi-turn tool use and reasoning architectures.
+Beyond conversational history, tool-based agents must retain tool inputs, execution outputs, and intermediate states, many of which are repeatedly referenced in subsequent reasoning steps~\citep{schick2023toolformer}.
+In frameworks such as ReAct~\citep{yao2022react} and Planner--Executor architectures~\citep{wang2023plan}, this accumulation is particularly severe: planning traces, tool feedback, and reflective reasoning are explicitly preserved to maintain coherence and decision consistency~\citep{shinn2023reflexion}.
+Consequently, context size can grow rapidly with interaction length and the number or complexity of tool calls.

 In ReAct-style agents, explicit reasoning traces themselves become part of the context, enabling interpretability and complex reasoning but simultaneously introducing a substantial and persistent contextual burden.
-Additionally, for many real applications, the contexts of tool outputs like the web search~\citep{wei2025webagent} and database query~\citep{jing2025large} can also accumulate dramatically.
-Naively removing or compressing these traces risks breaking causal dependencies between reasoning and action steps and undermining subsequent decisions \citep{yao2022react}.
-Thus, while multi-turn tool use substantially enhances agent capability, it also exposes scalability limits on finite context windows, underscoring a core challenge for long-horizon agent design \citep{liu2024lost}.
+Additionally, for many real-world applications, large or heterogeneous tool outputs, such as web-search results~\citep{wei2025webagent} and database-query results~\citep{jing2025large}, can also accumulate dramatically.
+Naively removing or compressing these traces risks breaking causal dependencies between reasoning and action steps and undermining subsequent decisions~\citep{yao2022react}.
+Effective memory must instead preserve task-critical states, unresolved dependencies, prior tool effects, and execution failures while compressing redundant observations and reasoning traces.

+Thus, while multi-turn tool use substantially enhances agent capability, it also exposes scalability limits on finite context windows, underscoring a core challenge for long-horizon agent design~\citep{liu2024lost}.
+Beyond maintaining the state of an ongoing task, agents should also consolidate repeated tool-use experience into reusable procedures and skills, allowing future tasks to benefit from prior execution rather than reproducing the same long reasoning traces.